-Set 7 uses predicted values from the regression models and prices time adjusted to December 2023.
+Set 7 uses predicted values from the regression models and time adjusted prices calibrated to December 2023.
 It does not disqualify sales, so it is of limited use and not presented here.

-13.8 Set 8- Modeled Value to Price Adjusted to December 2023 - Some Sales Disqualified and Outliers Removed
+13.8 Set 8- Modeled Value to Price Adjusted to December 2023 - Sales Disqualified and Outliers Removed